squaremo/rabbitmq-lvc-plugin/README.md

 The semantics of another kind of value-caching exchange (other than fanout) aren't obvious.
-To choose one option though, say a newly-bound queue was to be given all values that match its binding key -- this would require every kind of exchange to supply a reverse routing match procedure.
+To choose one option though, say a newly-bound queue was to be given all values that match its binding key -- this would require every supported exchange type to supply a reverse routing match procedure.